 When you're poor, what sets Jesus apart is that he cared about bodies.
 He healed bodies; he defied powers that would harm bodies; he multiplied loaves of bread and fed bodies.
 Nobel Peace Prize winner Arch Bishop Desmond Tutu said, “I preach the gospel of our Lord Jesus Christ is concerned for the whole person. … Because the good news to a hungry person is bread.”
-When we feed children in the name of Jesus during the COVID pandemic and beyond, we’re showing them God cares as much about them in THIS life as He does the NEXT.
+When we feed children in the name of Jesus, we’re showing them God cares as much about them in THIS life as He does the NEXT.
 We’re showing their parents that God loves their children, body and soul.
 In South Africa, the Gospel that will save you SOMEDAY has been preached far and wide and hasn’t done much.
 After 15 years here, we know a Gospel served on a plate is much more likely to be digested in the soul.
 "Feed the hungry, and help those in trouble.
 Then your light will shine out from the darkness, and the darkness around you will be as bright as noon."
 Is.
-58:10
+58:10 Comments are closed.

 Kevin and Tonya StanfieldServing in South Africa since 2007 Archives